 Why is it important to have a polished podcast outro?

-When writing our podcast’s script and imagining the episodes’ themes, we often think about the outro we want to record at the very last minute. 😬
+When writing our podcast’s script and imagining the episodes’ themes, it is easy to slip into the habit of thinking about the outro we want to record at the very last minute. 😬

 However, this final step in the creation process can be a great way to spur your listeners to tune in again to your podcast.
 And even to retain them as loyal fans! 💜